Overview

 • the ability to think quickly and adapt to unexpected changes.

-Some occupations require shift work and extended hours, including nights and weekends.
+Some roles in this field require shift work and extended hours, including nights and weekends.

 You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for personal trainers and group exercise leaders to ensure you can successfully meet the occupational requirements for the program and profession.